Services: Technical Assistance, Assessment, Monitoring, Evaluation, and Research, Training, Quality Assurance and Improvement, Capacity Development

 Strengthening Ethiopia’s Urban Health Program (SEUHP) is supported by the U.S. Agency for International Development (USAID) to improve the health status of the urban population in Ethiopia by reducing HIV/tuberculosis (TB)-related and maternal, neonatal and child mortality and the incidence of communicable and non-communicable diseases (NCDs).
 SEUHP builds upon the many experiences and lessons learned under JSI’s USAID/Urban Health Extension Program (USAID/UHEP), which operated from 2009-2012.
 A major lesson learned under USAID/UHEP and urban health programs around the world is that addressing urban health requires the engagement of many different sectors of government and society, as well as the integration of public health, social science, epidemiology, urban planning, and policy.

 Together with Ethiopian partners and stakeholders, including Emmanuel Development Association (EDA) and Addis Ababa University, SEUHP is strengthening the Government of Ethiopia’s (GoE) Urban Health Extension Program (UHEP) by improving the quality, use, and management of community-level urban health and related services.
 SEUHP is assisting the GoE to improve the quality of community-level urban health services, increase demand for facility-level health services, strengthen regional platforms for improved implementation of the national urban health strategy, and improve collaboration between various sectors working on urban sanitation and waste management.
-Over the life of the program, 49 cities/towns will be supported.
+Over the life of the program, SEUHP supported 49 cities/towns.
 SEUHP’s work is reaching vulnerable groups, including those in the lowest wealth quintile, marginalized communities, and individuals, and those who are not accessing health services; as well as supporting initiatives in workplaces, youth centers, and schools.